adityamern/aditya/README.md

 ### 📌 About Me

 <p align="center" style="font-size: 16px">
-🚀 I craft seamless, modern UIs with a strong focus on clarity, motion, and scalability.<br><br>
+🚀 I design and develop refined, scalable interfaces with precision, motion, and clarity.<br><br>
-🎨 My design-driven mindset helps translate clean layouts into maintainable, responsive code.<br><br>
+🎨 Focused on UI architecture that balances performance, responsiveness, and visual consistency.<br><br>
 ⚛️ Specializing in React and Tailwind, I build frontend systems that are both beautiful and practical.<br><br>
-🧠 I treat every project as a product—thoughtfully styled, intentionally structured, and made to last.<br><br>
 📩 Reach me at: <a href="mailto:adityamernstack@gmail.com">adityamernstack@gmail.com</a>
 </p>